Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Results and Discussions

-Fig. \ref{fig_ETD_vs_EH} plots the expected total discounted reward versus the EH probability while $p=q$ and compares the performance of algorithms OJPA, RSJPA, GA, and NA.
-The corresponding energy efficiency plot can be found in Fig. \ref{fig_EE_vs_EH}.
-From Fig. \ref{fig_ETD_vs_EH} we find that the expected total discounted reward increases for all of the algorithms as EH probability increases.
-A higher probability of EH leads to more energy available at the nodes which leads to more expected total transmitted secure bits until the network stops functioning, hence the observation.
-However, more expected total transmitted secure bits does not mean more energy efficiency as energy efficiency decreases with the increasing EH probability in \ref{fig_EE_vs_EH}.
-As energy efficiency is the ratio of total transmitted secure bits and total energy expenditure in the system, it seems for the algorithms OJPA, RSJPA, and GA, the rate of increase in the total transmitted secure bits and the rate of increase in the energy expenditure are not the same.
+More expected total transmitted secure bits do not mean more energy efficiency.
+Energy efficiency decreases with the increasing EH probability $p$ in Fig. \ref{fig_EE_vs_EH_varyp} for the OJPA algorithm and all the algorithms in Fig. \ref{fig_EE_vs_EH_varyq} with the increasing EH probability $q$.
+However, for the RSJPA, GA, and NA algorithms, the energy efficiency increases in Fig. \ref{fig_EE_vs_EH_varyp}.
+As energy efficiency is the ratio of total transmitted secure bits and total energy expenditure in the system, it seems for the algorithms the rate of increase in the total transmitted secure bits and the rate of increase in the energy expenditure are not the same in various parameter combinations.
 This suggests that the optimization for total transmitted secure bits alone without taking energy efficiency into account is not beneficial.
 Rather one needs to optimize the system taking both into account.
-The observation and the corresponding reasoning for the NA is just the opposite.

 Figs. \ref{fig_ETD_vs_Bsmax} and \ref{fig_ETD_vs_Bdmax} plot expected total discounted reward versus $B_{\textrm{S}}^{\textrm{max}}$ and $B_{\textrm{D}}^{\textrm{max}}$, respectively and compares the performance of algorithms OJPA, RSJPA, GA, and NA.
 The corresponding energy efficiency plots are shown in Figs. \ref{fig_EE_vs_Bsmax} and \ref{fig_EE_vs_Bdmax}, respectively.
 We observe that as $B_{\textrm{S}}^{\textrm{max}}$ or $B_{\textrm{D}}^{\textrm{max}}$ increases, the expected total discounted reward improves.
 When $B_{\textrm{S}}^{\textrm{max}}$ and $B_{\textrm{D}}^{\textrm{max}}$ is larger, nodes $\textrm{S}$ and $\textrm{D}$ can store more harvested energy which leads to more expected total transmitted secure bits.
 If we consider energy efficiency in Figs. \ref{fig_EE_vs_Bsmax} and \ref{fig_EE_vs_Bdmax}, energy efficiency also improves when $B_{\textrm{S}}^{\textrm{max}}$ increases, however, the same observation is not true when $B_{\textrm{D}}^{\textrm{max}}$ increases.
 When $B_{\textrm{D}}^{\textrm{max}}$ increases, energy efficiency first improves, however, later degrades as $B_{\textrm{D}}^{\textrm{max}}$ increases further.
 As $B_{\textrm{D}}^{\textrm{max}}$ increases, the possibility of allocating destination jamming power increases which initially leads to better energy efficiency due to increased expected total transmitted secure bits, however, if jamming power further increases, energy efficiency decreases due to increased total power expenditure.